衞生署日間醫療中心牌照

 Duration

-Immunotherapy VS Other Cancer Therapies
+Immunotherapy vs. Other Cancer Treatments

 2. It stimulates the immune system to selectively identify cancer cells and attack them